microsoft/debug-adapter-protocol/specification.md

   columnsStartAt1?: boolean;

   /**
    * Determines in what format paths are specified.
-The default is 'path', which
+The default is `path`, which
    * is the native format.
    * Values: 'path', 'uri', etc.
    */
   pathFormat?: 'path' | 'uri' | string;

   /**
-   * Client supports the optional type attribute for variables.
+   * Client supports the `type` attribute for variables.
    */
   supportsVariableType?: boolean;